Triumphalism and foreign commentators

 The article is riddled with factual inaccuracies.
 There many serious howlers in the historical timeline headed “Thirty years of civil war”.
 I will not bore you with all of them.
 The thirty years begins with 1815 (surely something wrong with the arithmetic!).
 “The British finish colonising the island, previously divided into three kingdoms – two Sinhalese, one Tamil”.
 The most egregious error is “December 2009.
 Rival candidates President Rajapaksa and the former chief of staff, Sarath Fonseka, dispute the election results”.
 How could they dispute the results in December 2009 of an election which did not take place until January 2010?

 Ms Kristianasen was not pleased when I drew her attention to these flaws.
 She said “I must ask you to commit yourself to responsible journalism”.
-Monsieur Gouverneur sent me an angry and abusive e-mail after she forwarde to him my e-mail without my permission.
+Monsieur Gouverneur sent me an angry and abusive e-mail after she forwarded to him my e-mail address without my permission.

 I urge you to read the article in full.
-Only paying subscribers to Le Monde diplomatique can access it on their own website (http://mondediplo.com/2010/08/05srilanka) but the Sri Lanka Campaign for Peace and Justice (whose Advisory Council includes Noam Chomsky, Bianca Jagger, Jake Lynch, former foreign minister of human-rights beacon Algeria, Lakhdar Brahimi, and Edward Mortimer) have kindly reproduced it (historical howlers and all).
+Only paying subscribers to Le Monde diplomatique can access it on their own website (http://mondediplo.com/2010/08/05srilanka) but the Sri Lanka Campaign for Peace and Justice (whose Advisory Council includes Noam Chomsky, Bianca Jagger, Jake Lynch, Lakhdar Brahimi, who was once foreign minister of human-rights beacon Algeria, and Edward Mortimer) have kindly reproduced it (historical howlers and all).

 I urge LAKBIMAnEWS readers to study the article and engage in debate on it.
 Unfortunately, such debate is not possible with Le Monde diplomatique – they have no letters page, no readers’ editor, no complaints or corrections section, no facility to comment in any way on M Gouverneur’s article.